 Though Andrew and I still have our trials, we both have hope, and look toward to the future with excitement even.
-Knowing God, is the reason for our unshakable hope.
-We can take all of our needs to God in prayer, which builds a closer relationship with Him as we trust Him to meet those needs.
+Knowing God is the reason for our unshakable hope.
+We can take all of our needs to Him in prayer, which builds a closer relationship as we trust Him to meet those needs.
 As we mature in our journey with the Lord, we can also see the hope even in those tougher times; we know that those rough ways will become smooth again with the understanding that those who trust God will renew their strength (Isaiah 40:31).

 “Every valley shall be filled in, every mountain and hill made low.
 The crooked roads shall become straight, the rough ways smooth.”